1945 United Kingdom general election in Scotland

-Scotland was allocated 74 seats in the House of Commons, with 71 territorial seats (32 burgh constituencies and 38 county constituencies).
-(Note: One burgh seat, Dundee, was represented by two members of parliament.)
+On Thursday 5 July 1945, the 1945 United Kingdom general election was held in Scotland, to elect all 640 members of the House of Commons, with 74 seats being in Scotland.
+71 seats (32 burgh constituencies and 38 county constituencies) (Note: One burgh seat, Dundee, was represented by two members of parliament.) represented territorial constituencies.
 There was also one university constituency, which elected an additional 3 members using the Single Transferable Vote (STV) method.

 As voters in university constituencies voted under a different system, and in addition to their territorial vote, the results are compiled separately.
-This practice was abolished by the Representation of the People Act 1948, making this the last election in which plural voting was permitted.
+This was the final election in which the Combined Scottish Universities constituency had seats in the House of Commons.
+The practice was abolished for the 1950 general election by the Representation of the People Act 1948, making this the last election in which plural voting was permitted.